StenlyTU/LFCS-official/stuff/StorageManagement.md

   * `mdadm --create --verbose /dev/md0 --level=10 --raid-devices=4 /dev/sd[b-e]1 --spare-devices=1 /dev/sdf1`

 * `mdadm --detail /dev/md0` -> Shows status of RAID device

-* To use device md0, format it and use as a classical device
+* To use device md0, format it and use as a classical device.

 * `cat /proc/mdstat` -> Give general info.